 Dissertation Supervision

 I supervise dissertation students as part of the psychology undergraduate and MSc programmes at the University of Stirling - this involves developing and conducting a research project in collaboration with students.
-This includes all stages of the research process, including developing a research question, designing a study to test hypotheses, collecting the data, analysing the data, and interpreting and writing up the findings in a dissertation.
+Dissertation supervision includes supporting students through all stages of the research process, including developing a research question, designing a study to test hypotheses, collecting the data, analysing the data, and interpreting and writing up the findings in a dissertation.

 For undergraduate or MSc students considering me as a potential supervisor, my aim with dissertation projects is to conduct high-quality research that could lead to a publication in a scientific journal.
 I’m usually happy for students to explore their own topics of interest related to evolutionary psychology or the social perception of faces.
 If there is a potential idea that you would like to explore, I would encourage you to email me at anthony.lee@stir.ac.uk.